arbuztw/plurk-bot/README.md

 ]
 ```
 The first string is the keyword you want to match, which used regular expression.
-The following is a list holding the responses corredsponded to the keyword.
+The following is a list holding the responses correspond to the keyword.
 If matched, the program will randomly pick up one response in the list.